Salmonella

 Human health implications

 It is usually fairly short-lived illness.
-However severe disease can occur with high temperture , diarrhoea and blood poisoning.
+However severe disease can occur with high temperature , diarrhoea and blood poisoning.
 In a few cases infected animals or people may carry certain strains of the bacteria for prolonged periods.

-National Control Plans (NCPs)
+National Control Programmes (NCPs)

-National Control Plans (NCPs) place an obligation on operators to collect samples at predetermined intervals.
+The NCPs place an obligation on operators to collect samples at predetermined intervals.
 These samples need to be submitted to an approved laboratory for analysis.
 A list of laboratories approved to conduct this work is available.

 A variety of guidance is available: